 Anthony regularly advises his clients regarding compliance with discrimination laws, hiring, evaluating and discharging employees, wage and hour compliance, family and medical leave laws, military leave laws, drug and alcohol testing, social media and technology challenges within the workplace, employment agreements, restrictive covenants, breaches of fiduciary duties, wrongful termination, sexual harassment and other day-to-day human resource matters.
 He also assists employers in developing proper policies and practices aimed at avoiding costly employment-related litigation.
 Anthony further assists clients to maintain a union-free workplace and he has experience handling labor arbitrations and unfair labor practice charges, ranging from contract interpretation to disciplinary and discharge issues.

-Anthony was recognized by Best Lawyers in America© in 2022 in the area of Litigation - Labor and Employment.
+Since 2022, Anthony has been recognized by Best Lawyers in America© in the area of Litigation - Labor and Employment.

 Significant Representative Matters of Anthony include without limitation: